Gesche Gottfried

-Gesina ("Gesche") Margarethe Gottfried (née Timm; 6 March 1785 – 21 April 1831), was a German serial killer who murdered 15 people by arsenic poisoning in Bremen and Hanover, Germany, between 1813 and 1827.
-She was the last person to be publicly executed in the city of Bremen.
+Gesina Margarethe Gottfried (née Timm; 6 March 1785 – 21 April 1831), better known as Gesche Gottfried, was a German serial killer who murdered 15 people by arsenic poisoning in Bremen and Hanover between 1813 and 1827.
+She was the final person to be publicly executed in the city of Bremen.

 Psychiatric profile

-Gesina Gottfried was born into a poor family in Bremen; she had a twin brother, Johann Timm, Jr. She was affectionately known as Gesche, the low-German form of Gesina.
+Gesina Gottfried was born into a poor family in Bremen; she had a twin brother, Johann Timm Jr. She was affectionately known as Gesche, the low-German form of Gesina.
 Her parents, seamstress Gesche Margarethe Timm and tailor Johann Timm, always had a preference for her brother.
-Her father encouraged her to marry at the first opportunity, and at age 21 she married Johan Mittenberg who made a living as a saddler in Bremen.
+Her father encouraged her to marry at the first opportunity, and at age 21 she married Johan Mittenberg, who made a living as a saddler in Bremen.
 They had three children together.
 Things changed when Johan's father died and they inherited some money.
-Johan's behavior changed and he began drinking and gambling.
+Johan's behaviour changed and he began drinking and gambling.
 In 1813 he told Gesche that they were destitute and all the money was spent.
 A couple of months later, after a short period of stomach pain, he died.

-A few months later she met Michael Kristof Gottfried, a relatively-rich wine merchant.
+A few months later she met Michael Kristof Gottfried, a relatively rich wine merchant.

 Gesche's mother, Gesche Timm, died following stomach pain, in May 1815.
 Her own daughters then died, and the scope of victims widened.
 Coincidentally a cholera epidemic hit Germany around 1815 and helped to obscure her crimes.
 Moreover, Gesche helped greatly in the town during the epidemic, gaining the nickname the "Angel of Bremen".

 In 1826 she sold her house to Johan and Wilhelmina Rumpff and they asked her to stay on as a housekeeper.
-This led to Wilhemina's death.
+This led to Wilhelmina's death.
 A maid left saying that illness and death followed Gesche.
 Johan Rumpff became ill but was now suspicious.
 He analyzed his food and found specks of white powder, which he took to local chemist Dr. Luce.
 He decided it was arsenic and notified authorities.
 Gesche found out and fled to Hanover, where she started killing again, starting with a Mrs. Schmidt and her daughter, who died in May 1827.
 In July Frederick Klein was killed.

-She was captured by authorities on March 6, 1828, her 43rd birthday.
+She was captured by authorities on 6 March 1828, her 43rd birthday.
 News of her arrest quickly spread.
 She confessed to killing 15 people and to trying to kill many more.

 The reasons behind Gottfried's crimes remain unclear and widely debated, but the emotional deprivation she suffered during her childhood and her modus operandi lead to the assumption that she suffered from Munchausen syndrome by proxy, a very common disorder among female serial killers.

 Gottfried's victims included her parents, her two husbands, her fiancé, and her children.
 Before being suspected and convicted of the murders, she garnered widespread sympathy among the inhabitants of Bremen because so many of her family and friends fell ill and died.
 Because of her devoted nursing of the victims during their time of suffering, she was known as the "Angel of Bremen" until her murders were discovered.